For Mac and Windows

 Something does not work.
 Where can I get support?

-If you cannot find a solution in this FAQ or the news section, please contact us at:
+If you cannot find a solution in this FAQ or the news section, please contact us here

-In your support request, please state the versions of beaTunes, iTunes, and OS X/Windows you are using.
+In your support request, please state the versions of beaTunes, iTunes/Music, and macOS/Windows you are using.
 Furthermore, please let us know how many songs are in your library and what hardware you are running.
-Often the log files from ~/Library/Logs/beaTunes/, c:\Documents and Settings\<username>\.beaTunes\logs\ or c:\Users\<username>\.beaTunes\logs\ are also very useful to us.

 What BPM is suitable for what kind of fitness workout?